EENCloud/EEN-CLI-Public/README.md

 #### Options:

+- `-a, --available`
+  List discovered cameras that are not yet attached.
 - `--csv`
   List all bridges in CSV format.
-- `--tree`
-  List bridges and associated cameras in tree format.
-- `--available`
-  List discovered cameras that are not yet attached.
-- `--locations [locations]`
-  List bridges in a given location.
-- `--tags [tags]`
-  List bridges based on the given tag.
-- `--status [status]`
-  List bridges with a specific status.
-- `--html`
+- `-d, --debug`
-  Generate chart in HTML file.
+  Enable detailed debug output for troubleshooting.
-- `--google-sheet`
+- `--esn`
-  List bridges in CSV format in Google Sheet.
+  List bridge ESNs.
 - `-f, --file-name [file name]`
   Specify the name of the file where the output will be saved.
+- `-g, --google-sheet`
+  List bridges in CSV format in Google Sheets.
+- `--html`
+  Generate a chart in HTML file.
+- `-l, --long`
+  Display bridge details, including bridge ID, name, and location.
+For v3, also includes cameras in the account and online cameras; for v1, includes GUID.
-- `--no-prompt`
+- `-n, --no-prompt`
   Skip all user confirmation prompts.
+- `-s, --site`
+  List the site of the bridge.
+- `--sites [site1, site2...]`
+  List bridges in a specific site.
+- `-S, --status [status]`
+  List bridges with a specific status.
+- `-t, --tags [tag1, tag2...]`
+  Filter bridges by tags.
-- `--verbose`
+- `-T, --tree`
-  Enable verbose output.
+  View bridges and associated cameras in tree format.
-- `--v3`
+- `--v1`
-  Use v3 APIs.
+  Use v1 APIs.

 #### Actions:

-- If `--html` is specified and `--v3`, generate bridge list report using v3.
+- If `--html` is specified and `--v1`, generate a bridge list report using v1.
-- If `--csv` is specified and `--v3`, list bridges in CSV format using v3.
+- If `--csv` is specified and `--v1`, list bridges in CSV format using v1.
 - Handle other combinations of options to perform various listing and reporting tasks.

 ---